remotion-dev/remotion/CONTRIBUTING.md

 As a testbed, you can use the `example` folder.
 Run `npm start` to trigger the preview and `npm run render` to trigger the render process.

+### Running tests

+There are tests in each package as well as end-to-end tests in the root of the monorepo.
+Run `npm test` in a package, or in the root to run all tests.
+Run `npx jest` to only run unit tests and skip linting.

 ### Mutation Testing

 In case you want to check the quality of your test code while contributing, you can use mutation testing with the help of the [Stryker Mutator](https://stryker-mutator.io/).